gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 Reset all customizations by creating an empty `.htaccess` file.
 This option is effectively equivalent to deleting the file.

 ## Uninstalling
-Since Publii plugins do not operate directly on the server and currently cannot delete files, uninstalling or deactivating this plugin will leave the last version of the .htaccess file created by the plugin on the server.
-If you want to remove this file, you have two options:
+Uninstalling or deactivating this plugin will not remove the `.htaccess` file created on the server.
+If you want to remove it, you have two options:

-1. Manually delete the file directly from the server (the obvious choice).
-2. Enable the plugin option **`Empty .htaccess`**  and sync the site.
+- **Enable the plugin option `Empty .htaccess` and sync the site.**

-Option 2 does not actually delete the .htaccess file but empties its contents, removing all directives.
+  This option does not delete the `.htaccess` file but empties its contents, removing all directives.
 This effectively deactivates the file, making its impact equivalent to deletion.

+- **Deactivate the plugin and manually delete the files.**
-Please note that the plugin also creates a local copy of the file in the site's root directory.
-You can find this copy as .htaccess or htaccess.txt in **`Publii > File Manager > root directory`**, which you will need to remove manually.
+  You will need to remove two `.htaccess` files: the one located on the server and the local copy found in **`Publii > File Manager > root directory`**.

 ## Disclaimer
 This plugin is an unofficial extension for the [Publii CMS](https://getpublii.com/).
 I do not assume any responsibility for potential issues or malfunctions that may occur while using this plugin.
 Additionally, support for this plugin is not guaranteed.